Wisdom Teeth (cont.)

 - Find a local Doctor in your town

-Once it has been determined that a wisdom tooth is deemed problematic, extraction by an oral surgeon or qualified general dentist is usually indicated.
+Once it has been determined that a wisdom tooth is problematic, extraction by an oral surgeon or qualified general dentist is usually indicated.
 Local anesthesia is administered to ensure the tooth can be pulled out without any discomfort.
 Many people will choose conscious sedation (being put into a sleepy state where pain signals are blocked) so they have little or no memory of having the wisdom teeth extracted.
-A minor surgery is performed where the tissue and bone around the wisdom tooth are removed so that the tooth can be cleanly extracted from the socket.
+A minor surgery is then performed where the tissue and bone around the wisdom tooth are removed so that the tooth can be cleanly extracted from the socket.
 Several stitches may be needed to close the surgical site and promote healing of the overlying tissue.

 What is the recovery like after wisdom teeth extraction?

-The recovery and healing from wisdom tooth extraction usually occurs over a 48 to 72 hour period.
+The initial recovery and healing from wisdom tooth extraction usually occurs over about three to five days.
 It is normal to have slight bleeding (oozing) from the site considering the surgical procedure performed.
-The bleeding should start to ease after the first 24 hours.
+The minor bleeding (oozing) after extraction should start to ease after the first 24 hours.
 Pain medication is often prescribed to help with any postoperative symptoms and discomfort.
 Usually, Tylenol, an ice pack and a mild narcotic is enough to provide pain relief.
 Some patients may be prescribed antibiotics.
 The patient will be asked to eat soft foods for a few days and avoid spicy foods, tobacco and alcohol use, and excessive exercise.
 The best remedies for pain following extraction are rest and giving the area time to heal.
 Adhering to the postoperative instructions of the surgeon is important to minimize any complications.
 Complete healing of the gums may take three to four weeks.

 Viewers share their comments